 Engineering Manager - Operating Company

-Our client is a very successful Operating Company in a period of dynamic growth due to them being acquired, as a franchise, by a large International Transportation Organisation.
-As a result of this acquisition and large increase to the network the business was more than doubling in turnover and manpower.
-The business was also in a transition period in terms of its culture and overall business strategy, the appointment of a brand new Senior Management Team and increased focus on revenue and customer service were just some of the elements designed to take the business from a £20m turnover ‘family feel’ business into a successful, forward thinking part of the overall Group Organisation.
+Our client is a very successful operating company in a period of dynamic growth due to them being acquired, as a franchise, by a large international transportation organisation.
+As a result of this acquisition, and a large increase in the network, the business was more than doubling in turnover and manpower.
+The business was also in a transition period in terms of its culture and overall business strategy, the appointment of a brand new senior management team and increased focus on revenue and customer service were just some of the elements designed to take the business from a £20m turnover ‘family feel’ business into a successful, forward-thinking part of the overall group organisation.

 THE BUSINESS CHALLENGE

-As with any senior Engineering post, we knew that it would be a challenge.
-We mapped out all of the operating companies in Light and Heavy rail and started our approach.
+As with any senior engineering post, we knew that it would be a challenge.
+We mapped out all of the operating companies in light and heavy rail and started our approach.
 After 2 weeks it was clear that the client’s salary range and benefits package was not enticing enough for the real talent in the sector.
-We presented our market research to the MD and HR Director and explained what we felt would need to be offered to secure the right candidate.
+We presented our market research to the Managing Director and HR Director and explained what we felt would need to be offered to secure the right candidate.

 Both Collingwood and our client were extremely happy with the outcome.